-Cryptography Research Centre
+Cryptography Research Center /

-Dr Aaraj earned a PhD with Highest Distinction in Applied Cryptography and Embedded Systems Security from Princeton University (USA).
-She has extensive expertise in applied cryptography, trusted platforms, security architecture for embedded systems, software exploit detection and prevention systems, and biometrics.
-She has over 15 years of experience with global firms, working in multiple geographies from Australia to the United States.
+She brings to her roles over 18 years of experience in applied cryptography, trusted platforms, security architecture for embedded systems, software exploit detection and prevention systems, and biometrics.
+She has been associated with global firms in multiple geographies from Australia to the United States.

 Prior to joining TII, Dr Aaraj was Senior Vice President of Products & Cryptography Development at DarkMatter, a cyber-security leader based in the UAE.
 She was formerly at Booz & Company, where she led consulting engagements in the communication and technology industry for clients globally.
 She also assumed research positions within IBM T.J.
 Watson Security Research in New York State, and Intel Security Research Group in Portland, Oregon, where she worked on Trusted Platform Modules and contributed to an early prototype of a TPM 2.0 based firmware.

 Dr Aaraj has authored multiple conference papers, Institute of Electrical and Electronics Engineers (IEEE) and Association for Computing Machinery (ACM) journal papers, books and book chapters, and received patents on applied cryptography, embedded system security, and machine learning-based protection of Internet of Things (IoT) systems.